 What I found interesting wasn’t so much Microsoft’s process itself, but rather that they might capture information about changes to a page, and possibly use that information to influence search results.

 Add a new keyword phrase to a page’s title and heading and a sentence or two of the content, and a search engine tracks those changes.
 Add a couple of new pictures to an old blog post, and the search engine makes a note of it.
 Completely rewrite the content of a page a couple of times in a short period, and the search engine might decide that the page is more appropriate for informational queries than navigational ones.

-While this is Microsoft’s patent, it might make sense for Google to consider carefully how pages change over time as well.
-It seems the search engines may not just look at a webpage as it exists today, but may have a memory that considers what a page was like in the past, and how it may have changed.
+While this is Microsoft’s patent, it might make sense for Google to carefully consider how pages change over time as well and influence search engine rankings.
+It seems the search engines may not just look at a webpage as it exists today but may have a memory that considers what a page was like in the past, and how it may have changed.

-I could see change information about pages being used in a number of ways by a search engine that go beyond deciding whether or not a page is more informational or navigational in nature.
-Changes to a page might signal a change in ownership of a site, a possible intent to spam, an attempt to provide new information and make a page fresher, and other things as well.
+I could see change information about pages being used in many ways by a search engine that goes beyond deciding whether or not a page is more informational or navigational in nature.
+For example, changes to a page might signal a change in ownership of a site, a possible intent to spam, an attempt to provide new information, make a page fresher, and other things as well.

 When you make significant changes to a web page, what signal might you be sending to the search engines?

 Oh, and Happy New Year – may all your changes over the coming year be good ones.

 Added (12/31/2010 at 12:09 pm): A couple of days ago, I received an email offering me $125 to add some text and a link to a commercial page on a six-month-old blog post on another blog.
 How much would a change like that stand out, if a search engine not only indexed a page according to its present state but also looked carefully at a history of changes to a page?